Michelin Guide: Other ratings

 All listed restaurants, regardless of their star, Bib Gourmand, or Plate status, also receive a "fork and spoon" designation, as a subjective reflection of the overall comfort and quality of the restaurant.
 Rankings range from one to five: one fork and spoon represents a "comfortable restaurant" and five signifies a "luxurious restaurant".
-Forks and spoons colored red designate a restaurant that is considered "pleasant" as well.
+Forks and spoons coloured red designate a restaurant that is considered "pleasant" as well.
 Restaurants, independently of their other ratings in the guide, can also receive a number of other symbols next to their listing: